Skip to content

 Exploring the Four Main Types of Chinese Characters

-When embarking on a journey into the realm of Chinese characters, it is crucial to understand the six distinct categories of character formation.
-These categories include pictographs, pictophonetic characters, associative compounds, self-explanatory characters, phonetic loan characters, and mutually explanatory characters.
+Before you begin learning Chinese characters, it’s important to understand that there are six types: pictographs, pictophonetic characters, associative compounds, self-explanatory characters, phonetic loan characters, and mutually explanatory characters.

 1. Pictographs 象形字(xiàngxíngzì)